 - Saw or clip the sprues off

-- Sand them down to match the surface of the ring
+- File them down to match the surface of the ring

-- Give it a few rounds/grits of sandpaper polishing, from coarse to fine
+- Give the entire ring a few rounds/grits of sandpaper polishing, from coarse to fine

-- Stamp my makers mark and a carat stamp (925, 14K, etc,) onto the inside of the band
+- Stamp my "MH" makers mark and a carat stamp (14K, 18K, etc,) onto the inside of the band

 - Sand with even finer sandpaper and refine shape and intricate details

-- A couple rounds of polishing compounds with the polishing machine
+- Buff it with a couple rounds of polishing compounds with the polishing machine

 - Toss into the ultrasonic (a vibrating soap bath) to shake off any excess polishing compound